 When we switch the discussion from ANA to individual antibodies, the issue of a false negative result is much less likely.
-For example, while you can test for the presence of anti-centromere antibodies using any of the three ANA methods discussed (IFA, ELISA, Multiplex), it turns out that the newer testing methods (ELISA, Multiplex) generally do an excellent job of reliably detecting and measuring specific antibody levels.
-(An exception is that there is a significant occurrence of false positive anti-Scl-70 antibody results with ELISA and Multiplex testing.
-These will usually be low positive results.
-See the separate article in this series titled "False-positive Scl-70 (Topoisomerase) Antibody Testing: A Major Problem in Systemic Sclerosis Diagnosis" for more information about this important issue.)
+For example, while you can test for the presence of anticentromere antibodies using any of the three ANA methods discussed (IFA, ELISA, Multiplex), it turns out that the newer testing methods (ELISA, Multiplex) generally do an excellent job of reliably detecting and measuring specific antibody levels.
+(An exception is that there is a small occurrence of low-level false positive anti-Scl-70 antibody results with ELISA.
+Accordingly, it is recommended that all positive anti-Scl-70 antibody results be confirmed by the very precise immunodiffusion method.)

-Research on individual antibodies in scleroderma confirms that it is very rare for a patient to have more than one scleroderma-related antibody.
-Once you have a clearly identified antibody specific to a particular variant of scleroderma, this will generally not change over time.
+Research on individual antibodies in scleroderma confirms that it is very infrequent for a patient to have more than one scleroderma-related antibody.
+Once you have a clearly identified antibody specificity for a particular variant of scleroderma, this will generally not change over time.
 Like the overall ANA level, specific scleroderma antibody titers usually do not reflect clinical disease activity.